canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 .. note::
    Similarly to ``summary`` and ``id``, consider also providing a ``category`` for your tests.
-It makes the output easier to read and present (you can see that we are getting an ``uncategorised`` category right now).
+It makes the output easier to read and clearer (you can see that we are getting an ``uncategorised`` category right now).
 Additionally it is used in the Test Selection screen to group your tests, so when you have many of them, it makes sifting through them that much easier.